 This is a good way to bring him closer to nature:

 - Collect leaves of different shapes, sizes and colors.
 Be careful that your kid doesn’t touch trees that are harmful.

-- Put different poster color paints in a plate and dip the leaves one at a time and press them on a white chart paper.
+- Put different poster color paints on a plate, dip the leaves one at a time, and press them on white chart paper.